LeanKit-Labs/hyped/README.md

 New versions are implemented as diffs that get applied, in order, against the baseline.
 Each version provides new values for properties that replace parts of the metadata for the resource.
 This will hopefully make it easy to see the differences between versions of a resource and reduce the amount of copy/pasted code between versions of a resource definition.

 ### URLs
-hyped will attempt to replace path variables following two formats:
+hyped will attempt to replace path variables specified in two separate styles for two separate use cases:

+__Express style variables__
  1. `:property`
  1. `:property.childProperty`

+__Brace style variables__
+ 1. `{property}`
+ 1. `{property.childProperty}`

+Either style is valid when specifying the URL in the action, hyped will make sure that the correct form is used (Express style gets used server side for assigning routes while brace style is returned in all client responses).

-The fist form will be used to attempt to read a property directly on the model.
+The first form will be used to attempt to read a property directly on the model.
 The second will attempt to read a nested property _or_ a property name that combines the two in camel-case fahsion (i.e. `propertyChildProperty`).
 In either case, if no match is found, the variable will be left in tact.
 In the second case, the period is removed and the variable becomes camel-case.

 Example:
 ```javascript